NovaCat35/blog-api/README.md

 Status errors due to incomplete logic (i.e. 404, 504) also confused me.
 This happened when working with forms and fetch request on the client side, which I surmise is correct.
 Using postman, I carefully debug my code using POSTMAN as a way to see the result of my requests.
 This helped me figure out where lies the issue.

+During Production, authentication login/sign-up routes got flagged by Google for potential security issues.
+Working with Google Search Console tool, I reworked some parts and reviewed code in this area to prevent these security leaks in the future.

 ## Installation Guide ⚙️

 ### Development